-This section gives a quick introduction to the Graph view, which is where you can graph values in your logs, such as server response times or page sizes.
+This section gives a detailed guide to the Graph view, which is where you can graph values in your logs, such as server response times or page sizes.
 You can graph values from an individual log, aggregate multiple servers / logs, and use search terms to narrow the log messages to graph.
-This page gives a brief overview.
-For a detailed description of all the powerful features provided by the graph view, see Graphs Reference.

 (1) To search for a specific word or phrase, type it here.
 This determines which log messages are reflected in the graph.
 Numbers, punctuation, or phrases must be enclosed in quotes.
 Sample searches: